 Rural communications

 Rural populations will need to be provided with telephony and broadband access, by connecting remote areas to the broadband core networks.
-Choosing efficient, cost-effective and fast deployment technologies – whether wired or wireless networks – will improve accessibility.
+Choosing efficient, cost-effective and fast deployment technologies – whether wired or wireless networks – will improve accessibility and enable participation in the digital economy.

 The focus in this area can be summarized as follows: